TurboCartPig/prog2005-assignment-2/readme.md

 systemctl --user enable --now server.service
 # Check the status of the server
 systemctl --user status server.service
+# Follow the logs from the server as they are written
+journalctl --user-unit=server.service --follow
 ```

 ## Third party